Sidray-Infinity/DumbTF/README.md

 ## Status
 ---
+* Works well for regression.
+* Implemented binary cross entropy - not satisfactory
 * It's so good to see the loss going down for boston housing regression. :)
 * Keras vs DumbTF on boston housing.
 (Orange is keras)